 Prior to Procedure

 Prenatal care will track the health of mother and baby throughout the pregnancy.
 It can help to identify possible problems.
-Choose a support person to be with you during labor and delivery.
-A birth plan can be made that explains what the mother wants.
+A support person should be chosen to help during labor and delivery.
+A birth plan may be made to help communicate to birth team.
 A childbirth class may also be helpful.

 Talk to your doctor about:

-- Ways to contact her after hours and when you should call
+- Ways to contact them after hours and when you should call

 - Perineal massage—The perineum is the area between the anus and the vagina.
-Massaging it may help to reduce your chance of trauma to that area.
+Massaging it through pregnancy may help to reduce your chance of trauma to that area.

 Be aware of the signs of labor, which include: